 Another study, conducted in Italy, determined that hard water can increase the risk of calcium kidney stones.
 It is recommended that those suffering from chronic calcium stones reduce their intake of hard water (Source: Effects of water hardness on urinary risk factors for kidney stones in patients with idiopathic nephrolithiasis)

 Making Hard Water Soft Again

-It’s been alluded to a few times in this post, but we’ll cut right to the chase.
+It’s alluded to a few times in this post, but we’ll cut right to the chase.
 Making your hard water soft is not that difficult.